 With a laugh like a babbling brook, the Victorians say that the mermaid called back, “If it had not been for your rowan goads and your yew tree pin, I’d have had your twelve cows in.”

 As she was a Hereford lass, she probably said something else.

 And that was the last the people of Marden saw of their bell for a very long time, and it fell into legend.
 Some said that, if you stood by the river late at night when all was quiet, you could hear it tolling sadly to itself from the bottom of the riverbed.

-Now this all sounds like fanciful nonsense, and one telling of this strange event explains that the mermaid got so fed up with people poking and prodding with hooks in her part of the Lugg, that she hid the bell in a pond near to the church before she found a quieter stretch of river to reside in.
+Now, this all sounds like fanciful nonsense, and one telling of this strange event explains that the mermaid got so fed up with people poking and prodding with hooks in her part of the Lugg, that she hid the bell in a pond near the church before she found a quieter stretch of river to reside in.

 When the villagers were cleaning out their pond in 1848, they came upon an ancient bell of the kind used by the Celtic church.
 Was this the one that legend tells that the mermaid hid?
 The bell is now housed safely in Hereford Museum where you can see it for yourself.

 As for the mermaid though, she might be a little harder to find.

 David Phelps, Herefordshire Folk Tales - ISBN - 978-0752449692